PakizeBozkurt/events-deep-dive/README.md

-# Tis is practicing about events!
+# This is practicing about events!